Rights to Ricky Sanchez: Impact on 76ers Culture

 Trust the Process: First said publicly by 76ers guard Tony Wroten in 2015, “Trust the Process” became the unofficial motto of the Hinkie-led Sixers.
-Eskin and Levin were instrumental in cementing the saying as the era's go-to catchphrase, repeating it often on the podcast and printing it on t-shirts, one of which was worn on ESPN by Around the Horn panelist Pablo S. Torre.
+Eskin and Levin were instrumental in cementing the saying as the era's go-to catchphrase, repeating it often on the podcast and printing it on t-shirts, one of which was worn on ESPN by Around the Horn panelist Pablo Torre.
 While writing for the FOX comedy series The Grinder, Levin also included the line in one of his scripts, said by character Stewart (Fred Savage) in the 2016 episode “A System on Trial.”

 The Hinkie Billboard: After Sam Hinkie resigned as general manager in 2016, amidst rumors of league and ownership dissatisfaction over the team's direction, Eskin and Levin organized the renting of a highway billboard to pay tribute.
 The billboard, erected over a section of Interstate 95, read “Hinkie Forever,” with a picture of Hinkie, as well as advertisements for the 2016 Rights to Ricky Sanchez Lottery Party and Philadelphia-area jeweler (and longtime RTRS sponsor) LL Pavorsky.

 Retweet Armageddon: Early in the podcast, Eskin and Levin developed the idea of “Retweet Armageddon” as a day of reckoning for sports analysts who had made disparaging remarks about The Process over the years, once Hinkie's course of action had been properly validated.
 The day was finally scheduled for June 19, 2017, after a majority of the Retweet Armageddon Congress voted to approve the decision following the Sixers trading for the 2017 NBA draft’s No. 1 pick, moving into position to select top college prospect Markelle Fultz.
 “Retweet Armageddon” trended nationally on Twitter as 76ers fans re-shared anti-Process opinions that had aged poorly, with Sixers superstar Joel Embiid even joining in the movement.